Water Meter Leakage Test

 If a leak is identified on your property

 If a loss of more than one (1) litre per hour is recorded, you should check for dripping taps, faulty toilet cisterns or other forms of leakage.
 Any loss of more than 10 litres per hour is very significant and should be promptly investigated.

 The owner/resident should contact a licensed plumber to locate and repair the leak.

 It is important to note that the property owner is responsible for the water infrastructure on the property side of the water meter.
 This includes the repairs of any leaks in pipes or fixtures.

-Please note that the Standard Plumbing and Drainage Regulation 2003 states that all repair work classified as ‘Notifiable Work’ must be undertaken by a licensed plumber.
+Please note that the Plumbing and Drainage Regulation 2019 states that all repair work classified as ‘Notifiable Work’ must be undertaken by a licensed plumber.
 Please contact Council for information on repair work that is classified in this category.

-The following repairs that are listed under ‘Schedule 4 Unregulated Work’ of the Standard Plumbing and Drainage Regulation 2003 are permitted to be performed by individuals other than a licensed plumber;
+The following repairs that are listed under ‘Schedule 3 Unregulated Work’ of the Plumbing and Drainage Regulation 2019 are permitted to be performed by individuals other than a licensed plumber;

-- Replacing, in a water closet (WC) cistern, a drop valve washer, float valve washer or suction cup rubber.
+- Repairing or replacing a drop valve washer, float valve washer or suction cup rubber in a toilet cistern

 Unregulated work can only be carried out by the owner of the premises and not for any other property or monetary gain.